Eliminating the Barriers: Demystifying Wi-Fi Baseband Design and Introducing the PicoScenes Wi-Fi Sensing Platform: PicoScenes Platform

 \subsubsection{PicoScenes CLI}

-PicoScenes provides a powerful command line interface (CLI).
-For example, the following commands specify two NICs, \#1 on Laptop A and \#2 on Laptop B, to perform spectrum scanning of both carrier frequency and bandwidth: \begin{description} \item \textsf{PicoScenes -i 1 --mode responder} (run on Laptop A) \item \textsf{PicoScenes -i 2 --mode initiator --cf 2.3e9:5e6:2.4e9 --sf 20e6:5e6:60e6 --repeat 20 --delay 5e3 --mcs 2 --ness 1 --txcm 4 --rxcm 7} (run on Laptop B) \end{description} where NIC \#1 on Laptop A works in EchoProbe \textit{responder} mode (\textsf{-i 1 --mode responder}).
-NIC \#2 on Laptop B is the round-trip measurement \textit{initiator} (\textsf{--mode initiator}).
-It scans both the carrier frequency from 2300MHz to 2400MHz with 5MHz step (\textsf{--cf 2.3e9:5e6:2.4e9}) and bandwidth or baseband sampling rate from 20MHz to 60MHz with 5MHz step (\textsf{--sf 20e6:5e6:60e6}).
-For each rate combination, NIC \#2 performs 20 round-trip measurements with 5000$\mu$s interval (\textsf{--repeat 20 --delay 5e3}).
-Each packet is transmitted with MCS index 2 and ESS feature ON (\textsf{--mcs 2 --ness 1}).
-At last, the command further specifies the Tx/Rx radio chain that Tx uses the third radio chain and Rx uses all three radio chains (\textsf{--txcm 4 --rxcm 7}).
+PicoScenes provides a powerful and user-friendly command-line interface (CLI).
+For example, the following commands direct two NICs, \ie, \#1 on laptop A and \#2 on laptop B, to scan both the carrier frequency and bandwidth: \begin{description} \item \textsf{PicoScenes -i 1 --mode responder} (run on laptop A) \item \textsf{PicoScenes -i 2 --mode initiator --cf 2.3e9:5e6:2.4e9 --sf 20e6:5e6:60e6 --repeat 200 --delay 1e3 --mcs 2 --ess 1 --txcm 4 --rxcm 7} (run on laptop B) \end{description} where NIC \#1, on laptop A, works in the EchoProbe \textit{responder} mode (\textsf{-i 1 --mode responder}), whereas NIC \#2, on laptop B, is the round-trip measurement \textit{initiator} (\textsf{-i 2 --mode initiator}).
+The initiator scans both the carrier frequency from 2300 to 2400 MHz in 5 MHz increments (\textsf{--cf 2.3e9:5e6:2.4e9}) and the bandwidth from 20 to 60 MHz in 5 MHz increments (\textsf{--sf 20e6:5e6:60e6}).
+For each rate combination, NIC \#2 performs 200 round-trip measurements at 1000 $\mu$s intervals (\textsf{--repeat 200 --delay 1e3}).
+Each packet is transmitted with MCS index 2 and with 1 ESS HT-LTF (\textsf{--mcs 2 --ess 1}).
+Finally, the command further specifies the Tx/Rx radio chains of NIC \#1: the Tx uses the third radio chain, and the Rx uses all three radio chains (\textsf{--txcm 4 --rxcm 7}).

-Table~\ref{tab:feature_comparison} lists the major advantages of PicoScenes system over the existing CSI tools.
+Table~\ref{tab:feature_comparison} lists the major advantages of the PicoScenes system over existing CSI tools.